CoWinkKeyDinkInc/efficientcodeofconduct/README.md

 #### How is this code of conduct licensed?

-The very accommodating license, [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
+As this was forked from the Open Code of Conduct, it's still under the very accommodating license, [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).

 #### What do you mean that the open code of conduct is a template?